-Models WML-C and WMLV-C are oil fired forced air multi-positional furnaces, with an output capacity range of 58,000 BTU/Hr. to 85,600 BTU/Hr.
+Model WML-C is an oil fired forced air multi-positional furnace, with an output capacity range of 58,000 BTU/Hr. to 85,600 BTU/Hr.
 The MPL-B is also an oil fired forced air multi-positional furnace with an output capacity range of 85,500 BTU/Hr. to 123,000 BTU/Hr.
-The WML-C / WMLV-C and MPL-B furnaces may be installed in the down-flow position, as well as both left and right horizontal positions.
+The WML-C AND MPL-B furnace may be installed in the down-flow position, as well as both left and right horizontal positions.